google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

   * The text constant may be very large.
 We may want to rewrite as multiple write operations if the constant is very large (>1K? >4K?)
+  * The jvm limits string constants to <64K bytes (in modified UTF8), so for very large content blocks we have to split into multiple writes.
-  * What about small writes?  maybe we should attempt to eliminate soft limit checks if we have only written a few characters (<10 ?)
+  * For small writes we should attempt to eliminate soft limit checks if we have only written a few characters.
+Coming up with reasonable heuristics here will be the hard part (e.g. <100 chars? bytes?)

 ### PRINT\_NODE, PRINT\_DIRECTIVE\_NODE